digital-work-lab/open-source-project/slides/01-topics.md

 <div class="references">
   <p>Wagner, G., and Thurner, L. 2025.
 "Rethinking How We Teach Git: Pedagogical Recommendations and Practical Strategies for the Information Systems Curriculum". <em>Journal of Information Systems Education</em>, 36(1). <a href="https://jise.org/Volume36/n1/JISE2025v36n1pp1-12.html">link</a></p>
   <p>Wagner, G., Thurner, L., Tang, C., Ott, S. "Teaching Python Package Development: A structured course with learning resources and an instructor's guide".
 Submitted to <em>The Journal of Open Source Education</em>. <a href="https://github.com/openjournals/jose-reviews/issues/275">link</a></p>
-  <p>Thurner, L. and Wagner, G. "CONTRIBUTE: A pedagogical framework for Open-Source capstone projects".
+  <p>Thurner, L. and Wagner, G. "CONTRIBUTE: A pedagogical framework for Open Source capstone projects".
 Under review at the <em>Communications of the Association for Information Systems</em>.</p>
 </div>

 We value feedback — please let us know what works and how we can improve ♡